TatiaZh/FIRST-STEP-PROJECT/README.md

-# Techub First Step Project
+# TECHUB FIRST STEP PROJECT
 ## Student Management Systemt

 As a first step project you are going to develop **Student management system** using only HTML/CSS/Javascript